 Finally, we urge you to consider the dire fiscal implications of this bill, which likely would be the largestever unfunded healthcare mandate in New York State.
+The Department of Health's own study in August 2020 estimated the cost of this legislation to hospitals and nursing homes at more than \$4 billion.

-In the face of compressed reimbursement rates and decreased spending on healthcare programs, hospitals simply could not afford to meet these requirements and maintain operations.
+Providers, already struggling with years of compressed reimbursement rates and decreased spending on healthcare programs, are now suffering severe financial distress as a result of the COVID-19 pandemic response.
+There could be no worse time to impose such a mandate; many hospitals simply could not afford to meet these requirements and maintain operations.

-For these reasons, the Suburban Hospital Alliance of New York State opposes this legislation and urges you to reject A.2954/S.1032.
+For these reasons, the Suburban Hospital Alliance of New York State opposes this legislation and urges you to reject A.108/S.1168.
 To achieve our shared goal of providing the highest quality care, patients' unique needs and the skill set of each patient's direct care providers must be taken into account by clinical professionals with the judgment and experience to make staffing decisions.